-- 1) Depression and anxiety: Someone who has experienced cyber bullying often feels anxious and depressed.
-In fact. these activities can also increase of feelings worrv and isolation. - Low self-esteem: A lot of bullying focuses on a person's flaws, so their self-confidence drops dramatically. - 3) Thinking about self-harm and suicide: Victims of bullying have pressure to self-harm.
-If left unchecked, the tendency to take their own lives is higher. - c.
-Social effect - Someone who is being bullied online can show significant behavioral changes.
-There are some extreme behaviors that it does, such as: - 1) Consuming alcoholic beverages or using drugs. - 2) Skipping school for children. - 3) Carrying a weapon when traveling.
+- Depression and anxiety: Someone who has experienced cyber bullying often feels anxious and depressed.
+In fact, these activities can also increase feelings of worry and isolation. - Low self-esteem: A lot of bullying focuses on a person's flaws, so their self-confidence drops dramatically. - 3) Thinking about self-harm and suicide: Victims of bullying have pressure to self-harm.
+If left unchecked, the tendency to take their own lives is higher.

+c.
+Social effect

+Someone who is being bullied online can show significant behavioral changes.
+There are some extreme behaviors that it does, such as:

+- 1) Consuming alcoholic beverages or using drugs.

+- 2) Skipping school for children.

+- 3) Carrying a weapon when traveling.

-Knowing the various adverse effects that can occur when experiences someone cyberbullying. early treatment measures can be taken as quickly as possible.
-This is useful for preventing a variety of more problems, including severe suicidal thoughts.
+Knowing the various adverse effects that can occur when someone experiences cyberbullying, early treatment measures can be taken as quickly as possible.
+This is useful for preventing a variety of more severe problems, including suicidal thoughts.
 The role of parents is also significant, because bullying is more prone to occur in children.